error-four-o-four/unicode-range/README.md

 npm i @http404/unicode-range
 ```

-> [!IMPORTANT]
+> [!NOTE]
-> This package is ESM-only.
-It cannot be require()'d from CommonJS.
-[Read More](https://gist.github.com/sindresorhus/a39789f98801d908bbc7ff3ecc99d99c)
+> This package is ESM-only and cannot be imported using require() from CommonJS.
+For more information, see [this guide](https://gist.github.com/sindresorhus/a39789f98801d908bbc7ff3ecc99d99c)

 ## Usage

-This package provides separate entry points.
+The package provides multiple entry points for different usage scenarios.

 ```js
 // default